luk036/ellalgo/README.md

 # 🏉 ellalgo

-> Ellipsoid Method Python Code
+> Ellipsoid Method in Python

 A longer description of your project goes here...